Rani-khan786/student-task-manager/README.md

 ![Task List](screenshots/workflow_3.png)

 ## 5. Future Improvements
-If I had 2 more days, I would add:
+If I had two more days, I would implement:
 -   **Task Editing:** Allow users to fix typos in their tasks.
+-   **Task Status:**
+This will allow to check whether a task is completed or pending.
 -   **Filters:** Buttons to show only "Completed" or "Pending" tasks.
 -   **Drag & Drop:** To reorder tasks based on priority.
 -   **Dark Mode:** A toggle for better late-night coding sessions.